Slow Cooker Hot Honey Chicken Thighs

 And if you top it off with crunchy pickles and coleslaw (I HIGHLY recommend my top-rated dill pickle slaw for such an occasion), you won’t even miss the crispy fried coating!
 As always, I’m all about ease, so the prep time for this recipe is only 5 minutes, annnnnd there aren’t any specialty or highly processed ingredients (no packets here).

 This zippy sauce permeates the chicken thighs with so much flavor and tenderness while they cook in the crockpot, and then before serving you’ll brush the thighs with reserved sauce for a fresh burst of flavor.
-Just like my reader favorite slow cooker BBQ chicken thighs, if you want to take the hot honey chicken to the next level, pop them under the broiler so the glaze gets all caramely – in my opinion, an extra step that’s totally worth it!
+And if you want to take the hot honey chicken to the next level, pop them under the broiler so the glaze gets all caramely, in my opinion, an extra step that’s totally worth it!
+And for another sweet and spicy slow cooker chicken, my slow cooker buffalo chicken uses a similar hands-off method and works just as well for sandwiches and bowls.

 Ingredients